Dachshund in an Apartment

 Can a Dachshund live in an apartment?
 Dachshunds can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 16-32 lbs and lifespan of 12-16 yrs, the Dachshund requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 16-32 lbs and lifespan of 12-16 yrs, the Dachshund benefits from care tailored to its physical and behavioral profile.
 Below you'll find the key information organized by topic.

 Space Requirements